alex-n-braun/path-planning/README.md

 In order to simplify things, a struct `Telemetry` and a struct `Response` is defined in `data.h`.
 The struct `Telemetry` contains all the information that is retreived from the simulator, while the struct `Response` contains all the information that has to be sent back to the simulator.

 The class `HighwayMap` in `highwaymap.h` and `highwaymap.cpp` handles everything related to the waypoints map provided in the file `data/highway_map.csv`, including methods `distance`, `ClosestWaypoint`, `NextWaypoint`, `getFrenet` and `getXY`, originally provided as functions by Udacity.
 Furthermore there are the methods `getSmoothXY` and `getSmoothFrenet` which are based on spline interpolation; the latter uses an iterative solver.
+The **smooth** versions where introduced to overcome the kinks that can be seen in the transformations provided by `getXY` and `getFrenet`.

 ### Initial Tests and Finger Exercises